 6. Invest in a Heated Dog Bed

 Yes, heated dog beds are safe!
 A heated dog bed can be a great option for dogs that tend to get chilly, including senior dogs.
-Look for one made specifically for dogs that also has an auto-shutoff.
-There are many heated dog bed options along with heating pads for dogs.
+Look for ones with an auto-shutoff that are made specifically for dogs.
+There are many options for heated dog beds and heating pads for dogs.

 7. Trim Foot Fuzz